signalogic/SigSRF_SDK/mediaTest_readme.md

     - Click "Analyze" in the "RTP Streams" pop-up window
     - To play RTP audio, click "Play Streams" in the "RTP Stream Analysis" pop-up window, and click the :arrow_forward: button in the "RTP Player" pop-up window

-    For more detailed information on packet audio analysis and timing, see [Audio Quality Notes](#user-content-audioqualitynotes) and [Real-Time Performance](#user-content-realtimeperformance) below.
+    For more detailed information on packet audio analysis and timing, see [Audio Quality Notes](#user-content-audioqualitynotes) and [High Performance and Real-Time Performance](#user-content-highperformancerealtimeperformance) below.

 <a name="SavingAudioWireshark"></a>
 ## Saving Audio to File in Wireshark